-I started with research the technology by going to Subaru headquarters to drive all of their cars and build an All Wheel Drive system from the ground up with their master technicians.
+I started with research the technology by going to Subaru headquarters to drive all of their cars and build an All-Wheel Drive system from the ground up with their master technicians.
 This lead to the realization that the best way to explain the technology was to strip out all the 3 letter acronyms and use plain English and simple visuals.
-The visual design of the site was done with unique interfaces, animation and a sophistication but simplicity that matched the technology it was explaining.
+The visual design of the site was done with unique interfaces, animation, and sophistication but simplicity that matched the technology it was explaining.
 The resulting site drove a huge awareness and knowledge lift in Subaru consumers and won numerous major design awards.

 Customized to your car preference

-Subaru All-Wheel Drive came in 5 different configurations depending on the Subaru model you were interest in.
-Instead of letting consumers sort through all of that information on their own, the site was had logic built into it so it would customize everything from the home page to the All Wheel Drive content it would display.
+Subaru All-Wheel Drive came in 5 different configurations depending on the Subaru model you were interested in.
+Instead of letting consumers sort through all of that information on their own, the site was had logic built into it so it would customize everything from the home page to the All-Wheel Drive content it would display.

 What’s the difference?

-For consumer who really wanted to understand all the difference between all the different Subaru All Wheel Drive systems we created the ‘Whats The Difference?’ section of the site.
-This section allowed consumer to be able to select the type of All Wheel Drive system they were interest in and then choose one of three difference road conditions to see how the system would react.
+For consumers who really wanted to understand all the difference between all the different Subaru All-Wheel Drive systems, we created the ‘What’s The Difference?’ section of the site.
+This section allowed consumers to be able to select the type of All-Wheel Drive system they were interested in and then choose one of three different road conditions to see how the system would react.
 This simple and visual treatment made it easy to understand all the nuances so they could find the best system for them.

 What’s in it for me?

-The site also needed to education consumers about the benefits of All Wheel Drive and we decided that instead of the usual jargon and acronym filled language we would use something different – use plain English.
+The site also needed to educate consumers about the benefits of All Wheel Drive and we decided that instead of the usual jargon and acronym filled language we would use something different – use plain English.
 The ‘What’s In It For Me’ section laid out in plain English why people should care about All Wheel Drive and who the technology would benefit them.
-The result was that we saw that 22% of consumer who explored the site went on to buy Subaru.
+The result was that we saw that 22% of consumers who explored the site went on to buy Subaru.